chathuradissanayake/Student-Management-System-GUI-EG20203910/README.md

 # EG20203910GUI

-🎉 Excited to unveil my 3rd semester programming project: a Console-based Student Management System built with C#!
-This project streamlines academic data organization for schools and colleges, offering features like adding student records, managing modules, and calculating GPAs. 🌟

-🔍 With functionalities for CRUD operations and search by unique IDs, this system ensures efficient student information management.
+🎓 I'm thrilled to announce the launch of my 3rd semester project - The Student Management System! 🚀

+Built with precision using C# and XAML within the WPF framework, this system offers a seamless user experience with its intuitive user interfaces. 🖥️💼

+Key Features:
+✅ Add Student Details: Seamlessly input student information along with their image and GPA.
+✏️ Edit Student Details: Update student records effortlessly to keep information accurate and up-to-date.
+❌ Delete Student Details: Remove student records securely when necessary.

+Empower your educational institution with streamlined student management.
+Say goodbye to cumbersome paperwork and embrace efficiency! 📚✨

 📚 Want to explore more?
-Dive into the GitHub repository for details and access: https://github.com/chathuradissanayake/Student-Management-System-GUI-EG20203910/
+Dive into the GitHub repository for details and access: https://github.com/chathuradissanayake/Student-Management-System-GUI-EG20203910.git

-hashtag#CSharp hashtag#Programming hashtag#StudentManagement hashtag#ConsoleApp hashtag#17Feb2023
+#StudentManagement #CSharp #WPF #UserFriendly #Efficiency #EducationTechnology